Building date: Built between 1828 and 1830

 Tinker Homestead and Farm Museum, 1585 Calkins Road.
 The house was built in early 1830s by James Tinker who came here from New Haven, Conn. with his wife, Rebecca, and six children, in 1812, first living in a log cabin.
 The family resided here for six generations until the property was sold to the Town of Henrietta in 1991.
 The house was built by mason Michael McCarty.
 Richard Palmer blog.

 "The Cobblestone Houses of Upstate New York", compiled by Dorothy Wells Pease.
-Research done in collaboration with Hazed B. Jeffery, supplemented with material furnished by Carl F. Schmidt, 1941.
+Research done in collaboration with Hazel B. Jeffery, supplemented with material furnished by Carl F. Schmidt, 1941.
 Reference the tenth paragraph on page 15 (Count including the continuation from page 14).

 "Tinker Homestead" summary.